evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 - if the reverse DNS record for 2001:db8::dead exists, e.g., "example.net", then the Probe Description URI is "https://example.net/.well-known/probing.txt";

 - else (or in addition), the Probe Description URI is "https://\[2001:db8::dead\]/.well-known/probing.txt".
-In this case, there might be a certificate verification issue.
+If there is no certificate associated to this address (e.g., via {{RFC8738}}), then there will be a certificate verification issue.

 The built URI must be a reference to the Probe Description File (see {{file}}).